 - computer science

-You must have spent at least 50% of your contracted hours teaching at least one of the eligible subjects during the year for which you are claiming.
-This must be verified by the school during the application process.
+Teachers must have spent at least 50% of their contracted hours teaching at least one of the eligible subjects during the year for which they are claiming.
+Schools must confirm this during the application process.

 The reimbursement payments are:

 - not part of a teacher’s pay

 - subject to income tax and National Insurance (NI); the Department for Education will pay this cost to HMRC, neither the teacher nor the school will need to pay income tax or NI contributions on the student loan reimbursements

 Teachers do not need to declare the student loan reimbursement payments to the Student Loans Company.